BioJulia/BioStructures.jl/docs/src/documentation.md

 Since most operations should use a single version of an atom or residue, disordered entities are not expanded by default and only one entity is present in the array.
 This can be changed by setting `expand_disordered` to `true` in [`collectatoms`](@ref) or [`collectresidues`](@ref).

+## Making selections

+There are two ways to select subsets of atoms, residues, chains and models.

+### Selector functions

-Selectors are functions passed as additional arguments to these functions.
+Selector functions are passed as additional arguments to the collection functions described above.
 Only elements that return `true` when passed to all the selector are retained.
-See also the selection syntax [described below](@ref String-selection-syntax).
 For example:

 | Command                                                 | Action                                                            | Return type                |